 You should be worried if the insurance adjuster keeps asking you for information but doesn’t give you any answers.
 A seasoned insurance adjuster shouldn’t need to do this.
 Even on large claims, this is not common.
 Adjusters should know exactly what they are looking for from day one, so asking too many questions is another of the big insurance claim warning signs to be aware of.

 Has your insurer asked you to provide a recorded statement?
-If so, you might be dealing with an unscrupulous insurance company.
-Making mistakes while answering questions could be used as grounds for denial, like mis-remembering the date or time of the incident.
-You need to be sure to have all the details straight if they ask for a recorded interview to supplement your report.
+While you should be able to answer all questions regarding your claim, answering them without full knowledge and/or making mistakes in time frames or specific details, for example, could be used as grounds for denial.
+You need to be sure to have all the details straight if they ask for a recorded statement to supplement your report.

 Hire a public adjuster rather than relying on people working for the insurer.
 You won’t have to worry about these insurance claim warning signs if you do.
 You can be certain that they will be fair and focused on what’s best for you since a public adjuster works independently.